-The evaluation team will be composed of an International and a national evaluator.
-The consultants shall have prior experience in evaluating similar projects.
+The evaluation team will be composed of one International consultant and one national consultant.
+The consultants must possess prior experience in evaluating similar projects.
 Experience with GEF financed projects is an advantage.
 The international evaluator will be designated as the team leader and will be responsible for finalizing the report.
 The evaluators selected should not have participated in the project preparation and/or implementation and should not have conflict of interest with project related activities.

-The National Evaluator must present the following qualifications:
+The International Lead Evaluator must present the following qualifications: